Loading lesson…

 The big idea: heartbeats fail differently than reactive agents — silently, slowly, and at 3 AM.
 Per-beat traces, replay, and three named failure modes — infinite loops, thrash, drift — are the toolkit.
 Pause first, replay second, fix the root cause.

-What is the core idea behind "Debugging A Heartbeat Loop: Observability, Replay, And Failure Modes"?
+What is the main idea of "Debugging A Heartbeat Loop: Observability, Replay, And Failure Modes"?

-Which best describes the scope of "Debugging A Heartbeat Loop: Observability, Replay, And Failure Modes"?
+Which action would help you apply "Debugging A Heartbeat Loop: Observability, Replay, And Failure Modes" responsibly?